Braves vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich has put up 109 hits with 24 doubles, two triples, 15 home runs and 49 walks.
+- Yelich has collected 109 hits with 24 doubles, two triples, 15 home runs and 49 walks.
 He has driven in 58 runs with 22 stolen bases.

 Yelich Recent Games